kampff-lab/sc.io/Paired Recordings/Readme.md

 This is the companion repository to our preprint where we describe experiments recording from the same cortical neuron *in vivo* using [Neuropixel probes](https://www.nature.com/articles/nature24636) and patch-clamp:

-**Marques-Smith, A., Neto, J.P., Lopes, G., Nogueira, J., Calcaterra, L., Frazão, J., Kim, D., Phillips, M., Dimitriadis, G., Kampff, A.R. (xx July 2018)** *Recording from the same neuron with high-density CMOS probes and patch-clamp: a ground-truth dataset and an experiment in collaboration.*
+**Marques-Smith, A., Neto, J.P., Lopes, G., Nogueira, J., Calcaterra, L., Frazão, J., Kim, D., Phillips, M., Dimitriadis, G., Kampff, A.R.** (2018). *Recording from the same neuron with high-density CMOS probes and patch-clamp: a ground-truth dataset and an experiment in collaboration.*
 bioRxiv 370080; doi: https://doi.org/10.1101/370080